legendarycode3/library-management-smart-contract/README.md

 ## Usage
 ### Building the Project (Using Remix IDE):
 1. Copy the core smart contract file code `LibraryManagement.sol`  to Remix IDE (a browser based IDE, for quick prototyping).
+2. Create a new file for the project

 ## 📋Contract Details